satyr/lmnpop/README.md

 ##actions

-- __Pop All__
+###Pop All

 Pops all matching elements.

-- __Pop This__
+###Pop This

 Pops the pointed element.

-- __Pop Window/Location__
+###Pop Window/Location

 Instead of popping an element, pops the whole page and then reduces to the first matching element.

 ##options

-- __Selector__
+###Selector

 CSS that matches elements to be listed.

-- __Format__
+###Format

 Specifies how matching elements are displayed.

-- __Blink__
+###Blink

 Configures the blinking shown on hovering over listed elements.
 Speed `0` means turning it off.

-- __Always Raised__
+###Always Raised

 Whether or not the popup will be placed on top of other windows.

-- __Clone Element__
+May not work on Mac/Linux.

+###Clone Element

 Whether or not the original element is preserved.